LostArtefacts/TRX/README.md

 - fixed bugs when trying to stack multiple movable blocks
 - fixed Midas's touch having unrestricted vertical range
 - fixed Lara saying "no" when taking valid actions in front of a key item receptacle
+- fixed flickering in bats' death animations and rapid shooting if Lara continues to fire when they are killed

 #### Cheats
 - added a fly cheat